CFN-softbio/VISION/README.md

    - You can also add functions through the natural language interface
    - Describe the function and its parameters in natural language
    - The system will generate the appropriate JSON and code implementations
-   - Cons: sophisticated format not supported, requires specific model
+   - Cons: sophisticated format not supported, and requires access to a specific model (GPT-4o, used for JSON support)

 ## Contact